Paschke duality and assembly maps: Davis--L uck functors and the argument of Kranz

 \end{enumerate} \end{ass}

+Note that we are mainly interested in the member $K^{G}$ of the family $(K^{H})_{H\subseteq G}$.
+The other members are only used to formulate Assumption \ref{tgioewrgergwerg}.\ref{giowjwgoegwergwergr}.
+In the example of the family $(K^{H})_{H\subseteq G}$ used below the functors $K^{H}$ are constructed by applying Definition \ref{egiueheiugheiugwegerggwfewr} to $H$ in place of $G$.
+In this case the members $K^{H}$ have analoguous properties as $K^{G}$.

 In view of Definition \ref{weigjorgdg} we consider $K^{G}$ as a functor from $\KKGs$ to the stable $\infty$-category of $\Sp$-valued equivariant homology theories.
-In particular, if $A$ in $\KKGs$ and $X$ is in $G\Top$ we have a well-defined evaluation $K^{G}_{A}(X)$ in $\Sp$.
+In particular, for $A$ in $\KKGs$ and $X$ in $G\Top$ we have a well-defined evaluation $K^{G}_{A}(X)$ in $\Sp$.